abhikotha/GroceryStore/README.md

 # Enhancements
    As it was develop in short time so we can enhance in arhitecture and need to refine code for addition discount types.

+# Steps
+  listed producst will show on screen, you need to enter product name for add, product name are case sensitive

+  1. Enter product name like  Apple
+  2. Enter quantity like 2
+  3. Enter more product like Orange and then quantity
+  4. press 2 time enter key for show print receipt